 People with inner peace are extremely good at problem-solving without losers.
 One of the primary reasons that people do not have inner peace is that they do not know how to solve problems where no one loses.
 Problem-solving works only when both people want inner peace over winning.
 Have you ever noticed how sometimes you fight the same fight repeatedly, and nothing ever gets solved?

-People who have inter-peace have No envy.
-Envy, a complex emotion often associated with negativity, can have positive and negative consequences.
+People who have inner peace have little or No envy.
+Envy, a complex emotion often associated with negativity, but can have positive and negative consequences.
 When a person without envy sees a beautiful home or car, they will think it is lovely that the owner can have that.
 [People often confuse envy and jealousy.
 Envy is wanting what someone else has.
 Jealousy is the insecurity of losing what you have.]

 Let's explore both sides of this coin: